aodn/python-aodntools/aodntools/timeseries_products/Documentation/Hourly_timeseries.md

 The variable attributes will comply with the IMOS metadata standards.

 The global metadata will be a set of IMOS standard attributes.
-Fixed attributes are read from a JSON file that contains the {key:value} pairs for each of them.
-See the contents of this file at the end of this document.
+Fixed attributes are read from a [JSON file](https://github.com/aodn/python-aodntools/blob/master/aodntools/timeseries_products/hourly_timeseries_template.json) that contains the {key:value} pairs for each of them.

 Attributes specific to each aggregated product, are added as follows: